-Fog often “burns” off with daytime heating/sun.
-The sun warms the ground, causing the air temperature in contact with the ground to increase.
-The warm air rises and mixes with the foggy air above, which increases the temp of the foggy air.
-In the slightly warmer air, some of the fog evaporates, allowing the sun to penetrate the ground, which produces more heating and soon the fog disappears.
+Fog will dissipate or “burn off” by mid to late morning (and in some cases the afternoon) as sunlight penetrates the fog and warms the ground, causing the air temperature in contact with the ground to increase.
+The warm air rises and mixes with the foggy air above, which increases the temperature of the foggy air.
+As some fog evaporates, more sunlight hits the ground and produces more heating and soon the fog completely disappears.